alxlit/alxlit.github.io/_posts/2014-02-01-process-homework-scans-with-the-gimp.md

 Haven't had a single problem with it.
 It was a little awkward for the first semester, being the only one without a tablet, but after that nobody cared.

-The problem is that a few of my classes (maybe two or three) required handwritten assignments to be turned in online.
+The problem is a few of my classes (maybe two or three) required handwritten assignments to be turned in online.
 For these classes I did my assignments in pencil and scanned them using [Simple Scan][4] (takes only a few minutes).
 But the raw scans were ugly and unwieldy, often several megabytes in size.